rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pagos.md

 - Validated REST API functionality and contract compliance using Postman, ensuring endpoints met expected request/response specifications.
 - Implemented AWS Appsync endpoints and connected it to API REST endpoints to execute the backend workflows.
+- Built a secure, custom, serverless OTP (One-Time Password) service using AWS Lambda and DynamoDB with TTL-based expiration.

 - Implemented multiple state machines and data orchestration using AWS Step Functions.
 - Implemented AWS Lambda functions to process and manipulate large JSON payloads and structured datasets, enabling scalable serverless data processing.